Starstruck (1982 film): Box office

 The film was classified NRC (Not Recommended for Children) which limited promotion options.
 Clips from the film were forbidden to be shown on the TV show Countdown despite the fact that clips from Hollywood NRC-rated films screened on the show.

-Starstruck grossed $1,541,000 at the box office in Australia, which is equivalent to $4,484,310 in 2009 dollars, which is equivalent to $5,613,523.05 in 2020 dollars.
+Starstruck grossed $1,541,000 at the box office in Australia, which is equivalent to $5,613,523.05 in 2020 dollars.

 Awards

 Starstruck received three AFI Award nominations, for Best Achievement in Costume Design, Best Achievement in Production Design and Best Original Music Score.